The Physiological Society

 Professor A V Hill's files from his time as editor of the Journal of Physiology are among his papers in Churchill College Cambridge.

 Audio-visual and digital material

-Some audio-visual material relating to this collection is held by the Wellcome Library's Moving Image and Sound Library.
+Some audio-visual material relating to this collection is also held by Wellcome Collection.
 Further information on these can be found on the online catalogue.